Shelford to Cambridge walk

 |© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml

-- Coming off platform 2 at Shelford Station, turn right to cross the level crossing onto the main road, Station Road, your direction 215°.
+- Coming off platform 2 at Shelford Station, turn right on to the main road, Station Road, your direction 215°.
 In 40 metres you pass on your left-hand side a new residential development on the site of where once stood the Railway Tavern pub.

 - In 115 metres you cross the A1301, Tunwell’s Lane, to continue straight ahead on Woollards Lane, ignoring ways off.
 You should pass a café or shop open as you proceed through the village if in need of pre-walk refreshments.
 In a further 325 metres, you come to a T-junction (with house No.90 opposite) where you go left, on Church Street.

 - In 160 metres you come to the Church of St Mary the Virgin, Great Shelford, which is well worth a look inside - to see its Doom mural.

 - In 50 metres you pass Kings Mill Lane on your left-hand side.